 Regular Stream: This category includes articles based on historical research, biographical sketches, reviews of books and other resources, and reports on projects and community endeavours.
 All submissions are subject to review by the editorial board.

 Peer Review Stream: This category is intended for those who wish to have their submissions reviewed by scholars within the field.
 Submissions will be sent out to at least two reviewers for blind review.
 Articles should be based upon original historical research and should be well-grounded within historical literature and scholarship.
 Optimal length of articles should be between 10 and 20 pages.
-For further information about the Peer Review Stream, contact Professor Naomi Norquay (firstname.lastname@example.org), Faculty of Education, York University.
+For further information about the Peer Review Stream, contact Professor Naomi Norquay (firstname.lastname@example.org), Senior Scholar, York University.

 Submission Guidelines: All submissions must be double-spaced, have page numbers, use a font-size of 12.
 A bibliography and footnotes or endnotes must be included for all material referenced in the article.
 Full-length articles should normally not exceed 6,000 words.
 Reviews should normally be between 500 to 2000 words in length.

-For citations and referencing, the Journal generally follows the most recent edition of The Chicago Manual of Style. (back issues of the Journal provide abundant examples of citations).
+For citations and referencing, the Journal generally follows the most recent edition of The Chicago Manual of Style (back issues of the Journal provide abundant examples of citations).
 English spelling follows the most recent edition of the Canadian Oxford Dictionary.
-Northern Terminus aims to publish articles that use gender-neutral and "bias-free" language (i.e. do not use terms such as "lady" unless it is a title or description; do not use "Indian" - instead use "Aboriginal").
-Editors reserve the right to edit accepted submissions and make changes where necessary.
-Please note that many place names have changed over time!
-Writers should try to be cognizant of these changes (i.e. present-day Ontario was called "Upper Canada" and "Canada West" at different times in its history.)
+Northern Terminus aims to publish articles that use gender-neutral and "bias-free" language.
+For example, do not use terms such as "lady" unless it is a title or description, or social titles, such as Mr., Ms, etc., unless specified; do not use "Indian" - instead use "Indigenous".
+When referring to people coming to Canada to escape slavery, use "enslaved person" or people, or "refugee(s) from slavery".
+This separates the lived condition from the person's identity.
+Please note that many place names have changed over time.
+Writers should try to be cognizant of these changes.
+For example, present-day Ontario was called "Upper Canada" and "Canada West" at different times in its history.